mvince33/food-sales-predictions/README.md

-# Boost sales thro
+# Boost sales by focusing on products and stores that are underperforming.
-## Subtitle describing the analysis
+## Data was analyzed to see which products and outlets were generating the most sales.
+A machine learing model was constructed to predict sales at on outlet based on aspects of the outlet and products sold.

 **Author**: